fortunejs/fortune/README.md

 - Stateless request and response model.
 - Two interchangeable components: the **adapter** and the **serializer**.
-- Adapters interact with data storage.
+- The adapter interacts with data storage.
 - Serializers parse requests and render responses.
 - Networking is optional, may be handled by serializers.